 The other characters, besides the Girl, both charmed and delighted me in the film A Girl Walks Home Alone At Night.
 In addition to Arash, his father, and the Girl, there is a prostitute named Atti (Mozhan Marno, The Black List).
 We learn she is more connected to Hossein and Saeed than she lets on.
 Watching these characters go about their lives in this seedy Iranian underworld of Bad City almost gives me more joy than wondering what their motivations are for their actions.

-Briefly, we meet a street urchin (Milad Eghbali), whom the Girl has a hair-raising scene with that is just electric.
+Briefly, we meet a street urchin (Milad Eghbali), with whom the Girl has a hair-raising scene with that is just electric.
 “Be a good boy,” she rasps at him, clutching his ratty coat fiercely.
 “I will be watching you all your life.”
 Between her steady diet of homeless people, pimps, and drug addicts, you almost worry she’ll eat this little boy.
 It’s enough to send shivers down your spine.

 I enjoyed this visual, and many others, in A Girl Walks Home Alone At Night.
 Brilliant cinematographer Lyle Vincent, (Cooties, The Woman In Black) is in fine form here, ensuring each long, silently encroaching shot is well-lit.
 Fittingly, it is a black and white film as well, giving it the proper Bela Lugosi treatment.
 At one point in the film, famously, the Girl is riding the skateboard she has lifted from the terrified street urchin, hunting her next prey in the dark of night.
 The chador she wears has a creepy tendency to float behind her as she softly skateboards, giving the illusion that she is almost bat-like.

-It’s visuals like these that every vampire film aficionados can enjoy with relish.
+It’s visuals like these that every vampire film aficionado can enjoy with relish.
 Even the soundtrack is on point, “Death” by rock band White Lies blasting as The Girl and Arash tenderly embrace at one point.
 Giving the impression that maybe The Girl listens to the band The Cure, too.
 While she’s not out terrorizing and sucking the blood of hapless, immoral male victims

 All in all, the only thing disappointing about this film for me was, again, how long I had waited to see it.
 I’m very glad I did.
 It’s a vampire film to put in the collection to enjoy again and again with all the other spooky stories.
 It’s rife with redeemable, loveable characters, both great and small.
 Best watched at night, the film A Girl Walks Home Alone At Night knocks it out of the dark and gloomy park with atmospheric dread foreboding.